hanneslehmann/golib-tcpsender/README.md

 package main

 import (
     tcpsender "github.com/hanneslehmann/golib-tcpsender"
   "time"
 )

 func main() {
-   sender:=tcpsender.New("localhost",6000)
-   sender2:=tcpsender.New("localhost",6001)
+   sender_one:=tcpsender.New("localhost",6000)
+   sender_two:=tcpsender.New("localhost",6001)

+   go sender_one.StartAndListen()
-   go sender.HeartBeat("hb--", 1000)
+   go sender_two.StartAndListen()

+   sender_one.HeartBeat("- - HeartBeat\n", 1000)
    time.Sleep(4000 * time.Millisecond)
-   sender2.SendMessage("Hallo")
+   sender_two.SendMessage("Hello")
    for {}
 }

 ```

-This is only a prrof of concept.
+This is only a proof of concept.
 Library has to be cleaned up and hardened